 Life after your Diabetes diagnosis: the one week milestone.

 Well done!
-You’ve made it through week one of living with your Diabetes diagnosis.
+You’ve made it through week one of living with Diabetes.

 How are you feeling?